moyni77/ansible-docker-ucp/README.md

 Before you can use Play with Docker (PWD), you must first decide on what software package to use to expose your desktop display environment.
 VNC or the main Server GUI are popular choices, as your UCP node doesn’t have a GUI installed as a default.
 PWD requires a node with manager role permissions so you should use the main UCP node.
 This example uses the “Server with GUI” packages, but feel free to use VNC or your own preferred method.

-Connect using ssh to main UCP node which is running RHEL7, and run the following commands to install the packages to enable access to a graphic console desktop.
+Connect using ssh to main UCP node which is running RHEL 7, and run the following commands to install the packages to enable access to a graphic console desktop.

 ```
 # yum –y groupinstall “Server with GUI”